Sghumkar/DE_CaseStudy/README.md

-# **Sensor Data Processing Pipeline**
+# ** Data Processing Pipeline**

 ## **Overview**
 This pipeline processes and analyzes sensor data and stores in a PostgreSQL database.
 Aggregations such as minimum, maximum, mean, and standard deviation are calculated for key measurements.
+Please refer to docs folder for Current and Scalable solution details.

 ---